nvim-lualine/lualine.nvim/README.md

 Lualine extensions change statusline appearance for a window/buffer with specified filetypes.

-By default no extension are loaded to improve performance.
+By default no extensions are loaded to improve performance.
 You can load extensions with:

 ```lua
 extensions = {'quickfix'}
 ```